Property Owners

 Long Lake Chuck Taylor

-Lower Hamilton County (Benson/Hope/Lake Pleasant/Morehouse/Speculator/Wells) Elizabeth Mangle
+Lower Hamilton County Caitlin Stewart

-North Creek/North River Judy Brown and Evelyn Greene
+North Creek/North River Evelyn Greene

-Saranac Lake Leslie Karasin
+Saranac Lake Adrien Vlach

 Tupper Lake Scott Chartier

-Warrensburg John Wolfken
+Warrensburg

-and if knotweed is within 100 feet of wetlands (marsh/bog) (see part 578 of APA Rules & Regulations) also sign page 6 of the APA form.
-The signed forms should be given/sent to your IPC.
-Then arrange to have the IPC review where the knotweed is on your property.
-The IPC will coordinate with the pesticide applicator to hopefully treat the knotweed in August or September.
-There is no guarantee that the property will be treated.
-The first treatment usually kills over 90% of the knotweed, and a second treatment (the next year) usually kills the rest, with a third year treatment sometimes needed.
+The first treatment usually kills over 90% of the knotweed, and a second treatment (the next year) usually kills over 98%, with a third, fourth, and fifth year treatment sometimes needed.
 The knotweed will start to look sick about a week after treatment.
-You should not cut down knotweed for at least two weeks after it is treated so the pesticide will be taken down to the root system.
-It is best to leave the knotweed in place after treatment, in which case a second treatment can be done about four week later to plants that were missed.
+You should not cut down knotweed for at least three weeks after it is treated so the pesticide will be taken down to the root system.
+It is best to leave the knotweed in place after treatment, in which case a second treatment can be done about four weeks later to plants that were missed.